Rand / Dollar = 16.63

 Negative Balance ProtectionNo Managed Accounts

-9. IC MARKETS
+9. IC Markets

-IC Markets Review
+IC Markets CTA logo

 IC Markets is a leading Forex service provider that offers trading solutions for active day traders and scalpers.

-IC Markets provides access to market-leading trading platforms, low latency connectivity, and superior liquidity.
+IC Markets provides access to market-leading trading platforms, low-latency connectivity, and superior liquidity.

 IC Markets offers access to over 22 CFDs on Commodities to trade across the MetaTrader4, MetaTrader5, and cTrader platforms.